microsoft/mu/docs/How/using_project_mu.md

 └── .gitmodules
 ```

 You will need to create PlatformBuild.py, Platform.dsc, and Platform.fdf.
 These files will go inside the platform folder, which will be `New_Platform_Repo/PlatformGroup/PlatformName`.
 The [ms-iot iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) repo can help you get started as a layout reference and can demonstrate the PlatformBuild file.
-More information about PlatformBuild can be found [here](https://microsoft.github.io/mu/CodeDevelopment/compile/#project-build-aka-platformbuild).
+More information about PlatformBuild can be found [here](../CodeDevelopment/compile/).

-# 4) Build instructions

-[There are](https://microsoft.github.io/mu/CodeDevelopment/compile/#project-build-aka-platformbuild) documents explaining our build system.
-This will be updated as things change.